Zantac Cancer Lawyer

 What is N-Nitrosodimethylamine?

 N-Nitrosodimethylamine (NDMA) is a byproduct of many industrial manufacturing processes, including the manufacturing of unsymmetrical dimethylhydrazine, which is a component of rocket fuel that requires NDMA for its synthesis.
 It is classified as a B2 carcinogen–meaning it is known to cause cancer in animals and a probable cause of cancer in humans.
 This is the same agent that is fueling the Valsartan lawsuits.
 Trace amounts can be found in some foods but are generally not believed to be harmful.
 The FDA will allow trace amounts up to 96 nanograms in drugs meant for human consumption.

 Does Zantac Contain NDMA?

-There is a certain trace amount of NDMA expected to be found in Zantac as in many drugs.
+A trace amount of NDMA is expected to be found in Zantac as in many drugs.
 However, the NDMA levels are problematic in Zantac for two reasons: First, the NDMA levels tend to increase over time as the product is stored.
 Second, Valisure’s tests suggest the NDMA levels elevate when Zantac hits the stomach fluid containing nitrate—a compound formed from nitrogen and oxygen.
 Nitrate is found in certain foods, particularly processed meats.
 These two problems for the basis of the Zantac class-action lawsuits.

 - Took brand name Zantac in any state except Michigan, OR